thinkdata-works/trino-rabbitmq-event-listener/README.md

 ## Building and Distributing

-The distributed is a fatjar that contains all dependencies.
+The plugin is distributed as a shadowjar that contains all dependencies.
 The build procedure uses docker, and can be run with:

 ```bash
 ./build.sh